 Over the years, our Generational Shift study has repeatedly taken us back to the undermanagement epidemic.
 That’s because undermanagement is almost always there, hiding in plain sight.
-Our ongoing research shows that undermanagement is a perennial issue: The remarkably consistent data shows that nine out of ten managers fail to maintain an ongoing one-on-one dialogue sufficient to deliver on the “the fundamentals.”
+Our ongoing research shows that undermanagement is a perennial issue: The remarkably consistent data shows that nine out of ten managers fail to maintain an ongoing one-on-one dialogue sufficient to deliver on the the fundamentals of management.

 It’s always been hard to manage people.
 It is much harder today than ever before and it’s getting harder every day.
 Why?
 The causes of the undermanagement epidemic dovetail very much with the trend lines of the Great Generational Shift.
 Let’s start with globalization and technology.
 The pace of change is accelerating for everyone all the time – from the macro level all the way down to the micro.
 In today’s knowledge-driven, machine-powered, highly interconnected, fiercely competitive global marketplace, everything is complex, fast-moving, and always in flux.
 Work that used to take weeks takes moments.
 Relationships that would have been nearly impossible due to geography are now taken for granted.
 Communication and travel are nearly instantaneous.